CreativeNana/cpnt262-a2/README.md

 ### * Comments:
 With respect to the image path,
-  1. Use "match(/\w+$/)" to create an image path by taking only the latter word "cat" from the combined image name, such as "Big Cat"
+  1. Use "match(/\w+$/)" to create an image path by taking only the latter word from the two combined image name, such as "Big Cat"
-  2. Then add the "image path" in animas.js to modify it to simply import the image path.
+  2. Then add the "image path" in animas.js to import the image path simply.

 ### * Attributions:
   + acidtone: sample-code